How Voice Analytics Can Improve Your Customer Service

 The difference between Voice Analytics (VA) and Speech Analytics (SA)

-One of the key highlights from this research is the ability voice analytics (VA) and speech analytics (SA) will give organisations adapting to rising trends and changes in consumer behaviour.
+One of the key highlights from this research is the ability voice analytics (VA) and Interaction analytics (IA) will give organisations adapting to rising trends and changes in consumer behaviour.
 Consumers have had to adapt rapidly this year, and many will be more au fait with technology as a result.
 That familiarisation will result in a greater level of expectations so how can voice analytics help you to stay across your customers’ demands?

 The first advantage of voice analytics is the ability to better understand a customer’s perspective through their voice and tone.
 The pitch, loudness, timbre, speech rate and pauses in a customer’s voice will help you to analyse and assess whether a conversation is proving to be a positive, or negative, experience for them.
 What’s more this will be a two-way conversation so you can also measure your agent’s tone of voice too.
 This insight will help you to understand how they are feeling during a conversation, while at the same time measuring sentiment based on the words used.